 People often connect freedom and happiness with money.
 Because when we have it, we think we can anything we want.
 There is no limit, and we can accomplish everything without all the troubles that those with less money deal with.

 But in fact, money has nothing to do with freedom, let alone happiness.

 Yes, in the material sense, we can do a lot, if not all we want, depending on the amount of money we have.
 But that is also the only thing we can – own something.
-That sense of freedom and happiness is ostensible and temporary.
+That sense of freedom and happiness is temporary.
 It lasts just as long as it takes us to understand that our soul remains hungry despite the abundance we surrounded ourselves from the outside.

 We are tremendously proud of our material achievements.
 We feel the power, have a high level of self-confidence and self-sufficiency when we achieve something we consider essential, something the whole world believes is vital.
 We tend to hide behind our achievements, the money that allows us to satisfy our urge for possessions, and only serves as a barrier between the world and what we are: confused, sad, uncertain, lost in the eternal pursuit of happiness.

 To earn money.
 To ensure material security within your four walls, equipped with the many miracles of technology created to make life easier.
 To provide yourself with the material freedom in which with one click of a mouse you buy whatever you want, go to distant destinations, invest in your knowledge and professional development, in the security of your family…

 All that is easy – compared to achieving personal peace and happiness.